Trip to Budapest

 Hello!

-Of course, different people, getting to the same place, get absolutely different experiences, different impressions.
+Of course, different people visiting the same place can have completely different experiences and impressions.
 There is a dependence on many different factors, so let's see how I saw this city.

-By the way, I know people who didn’t like Budapest, so it all depends on the point of view :-) And on who and what expects from the trip.
+By the way, I know people who didn’t enjoy Budapest, so it really depends on your perspective — and on what you expect from the trip.

 Moving around the city

-The airport is located about twenty kilometers from the city center, and there are several options for how to get to this very center.
-The following options are available to choose from:
+The airport is about 20 kilometers from the city center, and there are several ways to get there:

-Budapest has a well-organized public transport network, which is a real treat for any tourist.
+Budapest has a well-organized public transport system, which is a real treat for tourists.
 Budapesti Közlekedési Központ combines the networks of buses, trolleybuses, trams, metro and river trams.
-It is very convenient to buy an unlimited travel card for several days and use all these types of transport without restrictions!
+It’s very convenient to buy a multi-day unlimited travel card and use all these types of transport freely.

 What impressed me most about transport was the metro.
-The number of stations and the length of the lines are nothing special, but the 4 metro lines, you could say, belong to different eras!
+The number of stations and the length of the lines aren’t particularly impressive, but the four metro lines almost feel like they belong to different eras!

 The old Földalatti metro line (Hungarian: Földalatti — Underground) was the first "full-fledged" metro on the European continent and the first in the world with electric traction.
 The line was opened in 1896 for the 1000th anniversary of the Finding of the Homeland (the arrival of the Hungarians to the Carpathian Basin).
 Museum-type trains run along this line (yellow), an incredible attraction.